Hiking the Celtic Camino in Ireland

 Falling Short of Camino Distance

 Although the routes in Ireland already existed through time, they are now organized by the Celtic Society of Ireland as the Celtic Camino.
-There are nine official routes, all of which have some wayfinding and stamping.
+There are nine official routes on the Celtic Camino Map, all of which have some wayfinding and stamping.
 When you bring your stamped passport to St James Church in Dublin to the Celtic Society Office, you can receive your Celtic Compostela.
 With that Compostela, if you so chose, you can continue to Spain, walk at least the balance of your distance, and show your Spanish-stamped passport and the Celtic Compostela.
 Together, you can use the two items to receive your Compostela in Santiago if you’ve completed a combine distance of 100 km or 62 miles.

 The Celtic Caminos